 Come Visit the Lenyadri – The Land of Devotees

-Lenyadri, also known as the Ganesha Lena, is a 30 rock-cut Buddhist cave, situated at a distance of about 5km north of Junnar in Pune district in the Indian state of Maharashtra.
-Other caves surrounding the Junnar city are: Manmodicaves, Shivneri caves and Tulja caves.
+Lenyadri, also known as the Ganesha Lena, is a 30-rock-cut Buddhist cave, situated at a distance of about 5km north of Junnar in the Pune district in the Indian state of Maharashtra.
+Other caves surrounding the Junnar city are Manmodicaves, Shivneri caves, and Tulja caves.

 Architecture of Lenyadri